 Yukon Territory: Northern Exposure

-One of three territories, the Yukon is situated in the northwest corner of Canada's continental mainland, isolated by mountains.
+The Yukon is situated in the northwest corner of Canada's continental mainland, isolated by mountains.
 The name “Yukon” originated from the Locheux native word "Yuk-un-ah," meaning "Great River," referring to the Yukon River that flows across the territory into Alaska.

 The largely untouched landscape is ideal for activities like river rafting, fishing, hiking, camping, canoeing and cycling.
 Take in the sights and sounds of Ivvavik National Park or experience dog and sled kennel tours to get a unique feel for the northern lifestyle.